XcloudFance/Obsidian-research/A-level Computer Science Notes/Miumiu/4 - Communication.md

 - All devices acts independently to store data
 - Every peer can become servers or clients to share data over the network
 - Decentralized Network - meaning there is no central server in the network
+- **Spread the pressure of the server into all nodes in the peer-to-peer model**

 ## Subnetting 子网
 - Subnetting mask - 子网掩码